Key Word Search

 In biology

 Memory in biological systems is also implemented through behavior.
 In the case of populations of individual cells, memory is achieved through attrition, which is the base mechanism in the process of adaptation.
 Attrition and adaptation also produce memory at the higher level, in groups of organisms, which act as individual cells within societies and civilizations.
+For example:

 In neurobiology

 Neuron cells have processes which act, functionally, as individual cells do.
-That is, a neuron-cell has processes which can themselves, come and go, without the entire cell having to die or reproduce.
+That is, a neuron-cell has processes which can, themselves, come and go, without the entire cell having to die or reproduce.
 For example, neurons form synapses, which are essentially information connections from other neurons.
 These connections can experience adaptation.
 They can completely die off, or new connections can form.
 In essence, the synapses themselves take the place of entire cells.
-This permits the cells --with all their complex and costly machinery-- to remain, while their synapses engage in the adaptive processes normally associated with cell-death, birth, and development.
+This permits the cells—with all their complex and costly machinery—to remain, while their synapses engage in the adaptive processes normally associated with cell-death, birth, and development.

 Synapses can also model adaptation in a more continuous fashion.
 Not only can synapses form and die off (taking the place of cell birth and death respectively).
 They can also modulate the strength of their interconnection, based on adaptive pressures.